High N/O ratio at high redshift as a result of a strong burst of star formation and differential galactic winds: Conclusions and discussion

 \section{Conclusions and discussion}

-In this paper, we have computed the chemical evolution of galaxies forming by a fast infall of gas and suffering short and intense starbursts followed by very efficient galactic winds (classical and differential) at high redshift.
-In particular, we have followed the evolution of C, N, O and Fe by means of a chemical evolution model taking into account detailed stellar nucleosynthesis from massive stars (winds and CC-SNe), LIMS, Type Ia SNe, novae and merging neutron stars.
-We have assumed a normal Salpeter-like IMF without invoking very massive or supermassive Population III stars.
-Our main conclusions can be summarized as follows: \begin{itemize} \item We found that galaxies with an infall mass of $10^{9}\ \text{M}_{\odot}$ suffering a very intense star formation rate with efficiency in the range 15-300 Gyr$^{-1}$, and differential winds (loosing preferentially the products of CC-SNe such as O and $\alpha$-elements) with mass loading factors from 80 to 1500, can reproduce the supersolar N/O ratio observed in high-$z$ galaxies by JWST as well as the ages inferred for these objects from population synthesis models.
+In this paper, we have computed the chemical evolution of galaxies forming by a fast infall of gas and affected by short and intense starbursts followed by very efficient galactic winds (classical and differential) at a high redshift.
+In particular, we have followed the evolution of C, N, O, and Fe by means of a chemical evolution model taking into account detailed stellar nucleosynthesis from massive stars (winds and CC-SNe), LIMSs, type Ia SNe, novae, and merging neutron stars.
+We have assumed a normal Salpeter-like IMF without invoking very massive or supermassive population III stars.
+Our main conclusions can be summarized as follows: \begin{itemize} \item We found that galaxies with an infall mass of $10^{9}\ \text{M}_{\odot}$ and a very intense SFR with an efficiency in the range of 15-300 Gyr$^{-1}$, and differential winds (losing preferentially the products of CC-SNe such as O and $\alpha$-elements) with mass loading factors from 80 to 1500, can reproduce the supersolar N/O ratio observed in high-$z$ galaxies by JWST as well as the ages inferred for these objects from population synthesis models.

-\item Also the model with a higher infall mass of $10^{10}\ \text{M}_{\odot}$, star formation efficiency 30 Gyr$^{-1}$ and differential galactic wind with mass loading factor 80, can reproduce the high observed N/O. \item Models with classical galactic wind, even with very high star formation efficiency and mass loading factor, cannot reproduce the observations.
+\item The model with a higher infall mass of $10^{10}\ \text{M}_{\odot}$, a star formation efficiency of 30 Gyr$^{-1}$, and a differential galactic wind with a mass loading factor of 80 can also reproduce the high observed N/O. \item Models with classical galactic wind, even with a very high star formation efficiency and mass loading factor, cannot reproduce the observations.

-\item The models with extremely short infall time-scales (10 and 0.1 Myr), besides reproducing the high N abundances, do also agree with the very young estimated ages of the observed galaxies.
-GS\_3073 can only be explained by these rapid-infall models, assuming it is more evolved that the other high-$z$ galaxies.
+\item The models with extremely short infall timescales (10 and 0.1 Myr), besides reproducing the high N abundances, do also agree with the very young estimated ages of the observed galaxies.
+GS\_3073 can only be explained by these rapid-infall models, assuming it is more evolved than the other high-$z$ galaxies.

-\item There is no necessity of invoking peculiar nucleosynthesis from massive Population III stars to reproduce the features of the high-$z$ galaxies \citep[see also][]{2024ApJ...962L...6K}.
+\item There is no necessity to invoke peculiar nucleosynthesis from massive population III stars to reproduce the features of the high-$z$ galaxies \citep[see also][]{2024ApJ...962L...6K}.

-\item We predict that also $^{13}$C , which is produced by the same stars and in the same fashion as $^{14}$N, would present supersolar values in high-$z$ galaxies.
+\item We predict that $^{13}$C, which is produced by the same stars and in the same fashion as $^{14}$N, would also present supersolar values in high-$z$ galaxies.